prav123248/Passage-Digital-Library/README.md

 ### Description :
 As an avid reader, a gap I found in book reading platforms such as Goodreads and Storygraph is an appealing interface for books read.
 Existing platforms such as those two focus on the community and statistics side at the expense of capturing the style of physical bookshelves.
-Passage is a digital library system designed to focus solely on the interface and providing an adequate user experience for managing books.
+Passage is a full stack digital library system designed to focus solely on the interface and providing an adequate user experience for managing books.

 #### Main Library Interface